-The Events Viewer window can be opened from the RDS-Knight main window, by cicking on the button labeled "See RDS-Knight Events Viewer", or the translated text relevant to your language setting.
+The Events Viewer window can be opened from the RDS-Knight main window, by clicking directly on the last 5 events displayed or on the Events tab.
 The information displayed on the Events Viewer window are refreshed automatically every few seconds.

 Note: The RDS-Knight Events Viewer window can be moved around and does not prevent you from using the other RDS-Knight feature.

 The five tiles at the top of the window displays a status for each RDS-Knight features.